CiscoSecurity/gta-03-api-use-cases/README.md

 * `Remediated`
 * `Ignored`
 * `FalsePositive`

-For more information see `AlertState` in our [OpenAPI documentation](https://api.cta.eu.amp.cisco.com/docs/).

 > To reset Alert state back to `New`, you can also call `DELETE` method on the `/state` resource.